 Stress recovery – Good

 UV Resistance – Good

 Adhesion Spectrum – Fair

 Environmental Friendliness – Poor

 There’s a lot to consider when thinking of the solution that best fits your needs.
-If you want some non-biased advice, feel free to contact one of our experts on the number above.
+If you want some non-biased advice, feel free to get in contact with a member of our team.